devmentor416/dm-tools/.templates/web/README.md

 npm run dev
 ```

-This will kickoff the dev build and a dev watch NPM scripts.
+This will kickoff the "dev build" and "dev watch" NPM scripts.

 #### Watching Tests